cyle/sigil-php/README.md

 The result will be `true` on success and `false` on failure.
 See the **Errors** section below for more info on what to do if it returns `false`.

-To create a new Connection, do this:
+To create a new connection, do this:

     $result = $sigil->newConnection('A new connection!', 2, 4, array('bonus' => 'lol'));